JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 setting of a hackathon I think that prioritising developer time over computing time was the right call.

-The code for my A* implementation in python using `heapq` can be found below.

 ```python
 import heapq